 As a charismatic and unapologetic artist, Gray explores the intersection of owning ones power and the vulnerability of taking risks.
 Kicking off 2020, she released her new single ‘Best Friend’ which celebrates self love.
 She explains, “Self love is often over looked and sometimes loving yourself is the answer to our problems.
 We should be proud of who we are and our story.
 We need to be kinder to ourselves.”

-Ashlinn began to write her first songs at the age of 16 and released her self-titled debut EP, along with first single #Battleships, which made iTunes top 40 and dominated the airwaves, charting on top stations across South Africa.
-Her release of #Need Your Love with Dr. Bone, produced by the Sketchy Bongo, was a Coke Studios ZA hit and Gray’s pop single #Nineteen charted on 5FM and Jacaranda, two of South Africa’s largest national radio stations as well as came fourth in the International Songwriting Competition.
-Her last single #Finding Home, from the RADA Unearthed Album 1, a charity close to her heart, also charted on Jacaranda as well as her international collaboration with Clark Cables, #WorkForMe, receiving 350k views on youtube.
-The 21 year old has now made a move to the USA where she recorded #STFU and performed shows at famous venues such as Hotel Cafe.
+Ashlinn, who now resides in Los Angeles, began to write her first songs at the age of 15 in Johannesburg.
+She then released her self-titled debut EP, along with first single ‘Battleships’, which made iTunes top 40 and charted on top stations across South Africa.
+Her release ‘Need Your Love’ with Dr. Bone, produced by Sketchy Bongo, was a Coke Studios ZA hit and Gray’s pop single Nineteen charted on 5FM and Jacaranda, two of South Africa’s largest national radio stations as well as came fourth in the International Songwriting Competition.
+Her international collaboration with Clark Cables, WorkForMe, received 350k views on youtube as well as her other international collaboration ‘Resurrection’ with Luke Gawne received considerable attention.